tk382/tk382.github.io/_pages/cv.md

 I served as a course assistant in Stat 331, Stat 226, and Stat 200 and was in charge of grading and answering the students' questions.
 For Stat 234, I served as the lead TA who was in charge of the overall organization of the course.
 * Stat 331 Sample Survey (Autumn 2016, Autumn 2017, Autumn 2018)
 * Stat 234 Statistical Models and Methods I (Spring 2016, Spring 2017)
-* Stat 226 Analysis of Categorical Data (Winter 2017)
+* Stat 226 Analysis of Categorical Data (Winter 2017, Winter 2019)
 * Stat 200 Elementary Statistics (Winter 2015)